 Symptoms of sleep apnea can vary from person to person.
 If you are an adult who lives alone, you may not know you have sleep apnea unless a sleep study has been ordered to determine the problem.
 Some of the symptoms of sleep apnea range from daytime sleepiness, irritability, inability to focus or think clearly, dry mouth upon waking, and fatigue.

 As for children, the most common sign is excessive snoring that goes beyond head congestion from colds or sinuses.
-If you have noticed that your child snores, snorts or even gasps for breath on a regular basis when he or she is sleeping, this is most likely caused from sleep apnea.
+If you have noticed that your child snores, snorts or even gasps for breath on a regular basis when he or sshe is sleeping, ther is most likely caused from sleep apnea.

-Dr. Michael Stosich at iDentity Orthodontics sees many children and adults at his orthodontic practices in Grayslake and Kenilworth.
-If you feel someone in your family has sleep apnea, Dr. Stosich will be more than happy to address this problem with you.
+Dr. Sara Spector at iDentity Orthodontics sees many children and adults at her orthodontic practices in Grayslake and Kenilworth.
+If you feel someone in your family has sleep apnea, Dr. Spector will be more than happy to address ther problem with you.
 He can help to alleviate, diminish, or even stop sleep apnea from occurring on a permanent basis through the application of orthodontic treatment.

-Dr. Stosich has indispensable resources available to him through his affiliation with the University of Chicago Hospitals where he collaborates with only the best in sleep medicine, from diagnosis to treatment.
+Dr. Spector has indispensable resources available to him through her affiliation with the University of Chicago Hospitals where he collaborates with only the best in sleep medicine, from diagnosis to treatment.

 There are three types of sleep apnea:

 Obstructive sleep apnea is the most common form and is caused by several different factors: obstruction of the airway such as soft, collapsed tissue around the airway which is usually due to obesity; underdeveloped jaw, airway obstruction at the palate, tongue and epiglottis; and in children: tonsils, adenoids, craniofacial anomalies, and even diabetes can cause OSA.